November 2016 — Black Friday

 I bolted upright.
 “You what?”

 “He asked,” she said with a shrug.
-“So I gave.
-Thank me later.”
+“So I gave it.
+You’re welcome.”

 “You didn’t even ask me first!”